edgedelta/docs/docs/configuration/filters.md

     pattern: "error|ERROR|ERR|Err"
 ```

-Negative filters are also possibla via the **negate** parameter.
-The following example discards DEBUG logs, and then passes through other logs:
+  * The following example displays the **negate** parameter.
+Specifically, the following example discards DEBUG logs, and then passes through other logs:

 ```yaml
   - name: not_debug